 I’m a researcher, a writer, and a teacher who is deeply committed to social justice.
 I’m a scholar and a teacher because I think the world needs more thoughtful global participants.
 I believe that scholars have a duty to make their work useful to a broad audience, which is why I write.
 I believe in making what Civil Rights hero John Lewis calls “necessary trouble.”
-I try to make it regularly from Jonesboro, Arkansas, where I teach sociology and direct the Women and Gender Studies program at Arkansas State University.
+I try to make it regularly.

 My scholarship focuses on religion, particularly conservative forms of Christianity; hate and extremism; gender and sex; ethnography and emotionally challenging research; motherhood, family, and disability; and the intersections of religion with popular culture, economics, family, and the law.
 My teaching focuses on my students.
 I want to equip them to more critically engage the world, specifically in relation to race and ethnicity, class, gender and sex, and religion and ideology.
 I love to work with students on original research projects and focus much of my teaching on that.